Learning Collusion in Episodic, Inventory-Constrained Markets: Problem statement

-The main challenge in finding optimal policies in a Markov game is that agent $i$'s optimisation problem depends on the actions chosen by all other agents.
-In a learning context, where agents optimise their policies simultaneously, this optimisation becomes non-stationary and convergence is not guaranteed.
-For a detailed discussion on the challenges of multi-agent reinforcement learning we refer the reader to the following surveys:~\citet{bucsoniu2010multi, yangOverviewMultiAgentReinforcement2021, gronauer2022multi, wong2023deep}.
+The main challenge in finding optimal policies in a Markov game is that agent $i$'s optimization problem depends on the actions chosen by all other agents.
+In a learning context, where agents optimize their policies simultaneously, this optimization becomes non-stationary and convergence is not guaranteed.
+For a detailed discussion on the challenges of multi-agent reinforcement learning we refer the reader to a number of surveys~\cite{bucsoniu2010multi, yangOverviewMultiAgentReinforcement2021, gronauer2022multi, wong2023deep}.